-In a recent interview with the National Catholic Register, Father Benedict Groeschel hypothesized how a young person (14, 16 or 18, as he put it) could conceivably take advantage of a priest who was having a nervous breakdown.
+In a recent interview, he hypothesized how a young person (14, 16 or 18, as he put it) could conceivably take advantage of a priest who was having a nervous breakdown.
 He also referred to Jerry Sandusky, the disgraced Penn State football coach, as "this poor guy."
-For these remarks, and related comments, he was labeled as a defender of child abuse.
+For these remarks, and related comments, he is now being labeled as a defender of child abuse.